Winterwolf365/skills/README.md

 # skills
-practice for an upcomming competition, by reading data from an txt file
+Practice for an upcomming competition, by reading data from an txt file.

 ## instalation
-for windows you can download the executable file along the test data file in the [releases](https://github.com/Winterwolf365/skills/releases) of this repository.
+For windows you can download the executable file along the test data file in the [releases](https://github.com/Winterwolf365/skills/releases) of this repository.
-And for other platforms make sure you have [rust](https://rustup.rs) and [git](https://git-scm.com/downloads) installed than clone this repository and change directory to the cloned repository and build it using cargo for release
+And for other platforms make sure you have [rust](https://rustup.rs) and [git](https://git-scm.com/downloads) installed, than clone this repository and change directory to the cloned repository and build it using cargo for release.
 ```
 git clone https://github.com/Winterwolf365/skills.git
 cd skills
 cargo run --release
 ```
-than the executable file will be located in /target/release/{filename} and you can find the test data file in the [releases](https://github.com/Winterwolf365/skills/releases) of this repository.
+Than the executable file will be located in /target/release/{filename}, and you can find the test data file in the [releases](https://github.com/Winterwolf365/skills/releases) of this repository.

 ## Usage
 ```